nathanramoscfa/pyfinlab/README.md

 # PyFinanceLab

 PyFinanceLab is a library which brings together various financial applications into one package for research and portfolio management.
 Navigate to the jupyter folder of the pyfinlab repository to see usage examples.

 PyFinanceLab is in pre-alpha development.
-Please open an issue if you find any bugs.

 ## Features